 Arugula is fresh, tart, somewhat bitter, and peppery.
 Choose smaller, younger leaves for a milder flavor.
 Arugula is also called ‘Rocket’.

 White Pizza with Salad

 - 9 ounces store-bought or homemade pizza dough

-- 3 ounces (90 grams) mozzarella di bufala (buffalo mozzarella), shredded or torn into small pieces
+- 3 ounces mozzarella di bufala (buffalo mozzarella)* shredded or torn into small pieces

-- 2 to 3 cloves garlic, very thinly sliced
+- 2 cloves garlic or more, if desired, very thinly sliced

-- 1/2 to 1 1/4 cups fresh watercress, pea shoots, baby spinach, or other baby greens
+- 1/2 to 1 1/4 cups fresh watercress, pea shoots, baby spinach, arugula, or other baby greens

 - Juice from 1/4 to 1 lemon

 - Sea salt and coarsely ground black pepper

 - Preheat the oven to 500°F (260°C) for 1 hour.
 Slide a baking stone or a large cast-iron skillet turned upside down in the oven to preheat.
 [Editor's Note: Yikes!
 Be certain your oven is clean prior to cranking it that high.
 Otherwise it's going to smoke.
 Trust us.]

 - Stretch the pizza dough to a diameter of 12 inches (30 cm).

 - Scatter the mozzarella and garlic evenly over the dough, leaving a 1-inch (3-cm) border around the edge.
 Drizzle some extra-virgin olive oil over the pizza.

 - Carefully slide the pizza onto the baking stone and bake until the crust is golden and the cheese is bubbling, 10 to 15 minutes.

 - Place the watercress, pea shoots, baby spinach, or other baby greens in a large bowl.
 Drizzle with more olive oil and lemon juice to taste and gently toss to coat each leaf.